In memoriam: Alexander Litvinenko / Before the flood / Brooklyn Stories / Nor his donkey / Nagasaki Stories

 In Memoriam: Alexander Litvinenko

-Alexander Litvinenko, a former officer of Russian Intellligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when he suffered a lingering death at the age of forty-four after being poisoned with the radioactive isotope polonium-210, in November 2006.
-Two years before his death, Litvinenko spoke at length with De Putter, and foretold his fate.
+Alexander Litvinenko, a former officer of the Russian Intelligence Agency FSB, lived in exile in Britain, supposedly under the protection of the Secret Intelligence Service, MI6, when he suffered a lingering death at the age of 44 after being poisoned with the radioactive isotope polonium-210 in November 2006.
+Two years before his death, Litvinenko spoke at length with De Putter and foretold his fate.
 After Litvinenko's death, Jos de Putter interviewed his close friends and widow.
 The result is a stunning and frightening portrait of a man who apparently knew too much.

 Before the flood

 The documentary begins with spectacular sfx-footage of how water swallows The Netherlands.
 In Before the flood it is soon clear that fiction is rapidly becoming reality.
 Renowned Dutch actor Pierre Bokma coolly plays a man who as a boy was home alone with his baby brother during the flood disaster in Zeeland.
 The men of the Schieland and Krimpenerwaard polder board anxiously keep an eye on the water levels in the polders and a Dutch scientist explains how he, inspired by the warnings in Revelations, made wind analyses and concluded that in the near future Europe will be facing life-threatening super storms.
 The saddening scenarios are intercut with poetical and terrifying archive footage that bears witness to the destructive power of the water: from crumbling polar caps to churning floods that wash away everything that lives.